 The cream of the MCU crop for me is 2014’s The Winter Soldier.
 This movie took the character of Captain America that was established in the first movie, and made him a very unique and interesting character without a doubt.
 On top of that, this film provided an enthralling storyline that really went past the standard Marvel formula, and it became this gripping spy/espionage thriller, as we watch that SHIELD is not what we thought it was at all, as the sinister Nazi organisation HYDRA has been lurking in its shadow for decades.
 Besides Loki, the Winter Soldier proved to be a very capable villain who certainly left his mark on the MCU, as did the film’s other antagonist Alexander Pierce played by Robert Redford.
 The decision to put the Winter Soldier in was perfect because as a character, he’s a very significant one to Steve Rogers.
 What’s more he did not become one of the many throw away villains that we have seen in a few of these movies.
 Throw in Black Widow kicking ass once again and the introduction of Anthony Mackie as Falcon, and you have for me, what is the best MCU movie we have had so far!

 So, there you go!
 My list ranking all the MCU films we have had so far!
 Do you agree with my list, or do you disagree?
 The MCU has certainly produced some great movies, and some less than stellar ones.
 Yet despite their great films, getting a good villain has been something of a problem for them with too many of them being in some cases completely forgettable.
 One can hope that Thanos or one of the villains in Phase 3 can break that mould.
-Let me know by commenting below or tweet me at @martin_rich_91!
-I would love to hear your thoughts and your own list on how you would rank these movies!
+Let me know by commenting below or tweet me at @ThrSilverScreen, and also be sure to hit me up on Facebook!